BastiaanJansen/BastiaanJansen/README.md

 ### Hi there 👋

-My name is Bastiaan Jansen and I am a Software Engineering student at Hogeschool Leiden in The Netherlands.
+My name is Bastiaan Jansen and I am a Software Engineering student at University of Applied Sciences Leiden in The Netherlands.

 ### ⚡ Recent Activity
 <!--START_SECTION:activity-->